aschollwoeck/Asmerald/README.md

 TypesafeSql adds about 7% overhead.

-What to check out next:
-- Source generators to transform queries during compilation to SQL strings This approach would not cause any performance impact at runtime at all - type safety for free.

 ## What kind of potential errors can be avoided?
 A very good answer on Stackoverflow: https://stackoverflow.com/questions/22860167/what-exactly-does-type-safe-queries-means